 There’s a female Stonechat, Saxicola torquata, on Trendlebere Down on Dartmoor.
 It’s flying to the highest perch in this low scrubland.
 It’s on top of yellow gorse, and that would make a wonderful photograph, but I never manage to catch it just right:

-Back home I look at Charles Tunnicliffe’s illustration in the Brook Bond Tea Cards album of Bird Portraits.
+Back home I look at Charles Tunnicliffe’s illustration in the Brooke Bond Tea Cards album of Bird Portraits.

 It shows a male on top of beautiful yellow gorse bushes: